-How our audit addressed the matter

-To address the risk of material misstatement and obtain sufficient audit evidence, we performed the following procedures over intangible assets:

-- We evaluated and tested the Group's processes for recognising intangible assets; - We reviewed amounts capitalised for significant projects currently being completed by the group.
-This included a retrospective assessment of amounts capitalised in early stages of significant projects; - We reviewed the Group's processes for considering the completion of projects and commencement of amortisation; - We ensured intangible assets made redundant through new projects were written off; - We reviewed the useful lives applied to IT systems to ensure they are reasonable; and - We reviewed the goodwill valuation model and forward looking assumptions applied to each CGU of the Group.
+Key audit matter How our audit addressed the matter The recognition and measurement of intangible assets is a key audit matter because of the Group's ongoing investment in new systems and the judgement required to: To address the risk of material misstatement and obtain sufficient audit evidence, we performed the following procedures over intangible assets: Recognise when costs incurred transition from research to development; and Assess the useful life of IT assets.
+The Group continues to enhance its IT systems and online servicing capability.
+During the financial year, a number of strategic projects were developed and implemented.
+New systems were researched, designed, projects commenced and completed.
+A review of the useful life of IT systems was undertaken.
+There is also a high level of judgement required in the Group's annual testing of impairment of goodwill with significant forward looking assumptions used in the valuation models.
+We evaluated and tested the Group's processes for recognising intangible assets; We reviewed amounts capitalised for significant projects currently being completed by the group.
+This included a retrospective assessment of amounts capitalised in early stages of significant projects; We reviewed the Group's processes for considering the completion of projects and commencement of amortisation; We ensured intangible assets made redundant through new projects were written off; We reviewed the useful lives applied to IT systems to ensure they are reasonable; and We reviewed the goodwill valuation model and forward looking assumptions applied to each CGU of the Group.